mfornace/rebind/README.md

 ### Exposed Python C++ API

-There isn't much reason to mess with this API unless you write your own handlers, but here are some basics:
+There isn't much reason to mess with this API unless you write your own callbacks, but here are some basics:

 ```c++
 // PyObject * wrapper implementing the reference counting in RAII style